jasminegao/bitlyAPI_tutorials/README.md

 <a id="categories"></a>Finding the categories of a webpage
 ------------------------------------------------------------------

 A webpage can be about food, technology, entertainment or just about anything.
 At bitly, we label each webpage with the categories it's most likely to fall under.
-To return the categories of a webpage, you can use a method similar to shortening a link by connecting to the [/v3/link/category](http://dev.bitly.com/data_apis.html#v3_link_category) endpoint and passing a bitly short url as the `'link'` parameter:
+To return the categories of a webpage, you can use a method similar to shortening a link by connecting to the [/v3/link/category](http://dev.bitly.com/data_apis.html#v3_link_category) endpoint and passing a bitly short url as the `link` parameter:

 ```python
 import requests